Syllabus for Colloid and Interface Chemistry

 - Revised by: The Faculty Board of Science and Technology

-60 credits chemistry including Chemical Principles I/Basic Chemistry, 10 credits, as well as Physical Chemistry I, 5 credits, or The Basic Principles of Chemistry, 15 credits.
+60 credits Chemistry including Chemical Principles I, Physical Chemistry I, 5 credits, or equivalent.

 - Responsible department: Department of Chemistry - Ångström Laboratory

 Upon completion of the course, the student should be able to

 - discuss fundamental concepts in surface chemistry as well as analyse and carry out calculations of surface chemical problems relevant to these concepts

 - discuss and account for factors that affect phase behaviour and aggregation structure in self-associating systems

 - analyse and solve problems calculations concerning thermodynamic and electrostatic properties of colloids